vzhou842/victorzhou.com/content/posts/2019-08-21-premature-optimization.md

 tags:
   - "Best Practices"
   - "Performance"
-description: My personal story with premature optimization, the root of all evil.
+description: How I fell into the trap of premature optimization, the root of all evil.
 prev: "/blog/properly-size-images/"
 next: "/blog/minify-svgs/"
 ---